An amazing historical journey across the roof of the world

 - Use of a cell phone with local number for duration of the trip

 This special historical journey begins in the cradle of Tibetan civilization, Tsetang situated in the ancient Yarlung valley.
-Here we visit Tibet’s first Buddhist monastery, Samye.
+Here we visit Tibet’s first Buddhist monastery, Samye, and the ancient Yumbulagang Palace.
 On the way from from Tsetang to the journey’s culmination in Lhasa, visit other historically significant sites that play different roles in the establishment of Buddhism’s in Tibet.

 This seven day tour offers rich historical insights only fully appreciated by hearing the story told on location.
 Included along the way is some of central Tibet’s most breath-taking scenery including Yamdrok Lake and the Karola Pass, where you can see the Himalaya range on a clear day.

 Chengdu - Lhasa - Tsedang: Fly from Chengdu to Lhasa where you drive east to the Yarlung Valley.
 Stroll around the town of Tsedang before dinner.
 Driving time: 2 hrs Altitude: 2,560 m Overnight: Tsedang